flexness/btp-system-statusmonitor/readme.md

 - `cf push`

 ## crit notes
-- @ bootstrap table `data-side-pagination="server"` very dangerous (no more refresh, no more pagination, no more filter by sdearch, ..)
+- @ bootstrap table `data-side-pagination="server"` very dangerous (no more refresh, no more pagination, no more filter by search, ..)